rnelsonchem/gcmstools/docs/autoint.rst

   See `IPython's parallel documentation`_ for more information.

-* This function can also accept any keyword arguments for any file type, reference, fitting, and calibration objects.
+* This function can also accept all keyword arguments for any file type, reference, fitting, and calibration objects.
 See their documentation for more information.